 The credit for servicing mortgages may reduce your tax to zero.
 However, it is not eligible for refund or carryforward.
-For specific instructions regarding credit limitations and the amounts eligible for carryforward or refund of other credits you may be claiming, see the applicable form and/or instructions.
+For the attributes of any other credits you may be claiming, see the applicable credit claim form and/or instructions.

-Line 8b - If the franchise tax on line 7 exceeds \$1,000 and you did not file Form CT-5, a mandatory first installment is required for the period following the one that is covered by this return.
-Enter 25% of the tax shown on line 7.
+Line 8b - If the net franchise tax on line 7 exceeds \$1,000 and you did not file Form CT-5, a mandatory first installment is required for the period following the one that is covered by this return.
+If the net franchise tax on line 7 exceeds \$1,000, but does not exceed \$100,000, enter 25% of the net franchise tax shown on line 7.
+If the net franchise tax on line 7 exceeds \$100,000, enter 30% of the net franchise tax shown on line 7.

 Line 12 - Penalty for underpayment of estimated tax - Every corporation whose New York State franchise tax liability can reasonably be expected to exceed \$1,000 must file Form CT-400, Estimated Tax for Corporations.
-A penalty will be imposed if a taxpayer fails to file Form CT-400 or fails to pay all or any part of an installment payment of estimated tax.
+A penalty may be imposed if a taxpayer fails to file Form CT-400 or fails to pay all or any part of an installment payment of estimated tax.
 See Form CT-222, Underpayment of Estimated Tax by a Corporation.